 As was previously said, a GMO is an organizational culture that generates better customer value in the most effective and efficient way possible (Slater & Narver, 1994).
-Furthermore, it is defined by
+Furthermore, it is defined

 Kohli and Jaworski (1990) as an organizational activity associated with the creation, integration, and responsiveness of market intelligence.
 In the past ten years, researchers from MO have frequently employed and blended the two definitions.
-In light of this, we define MO in this study as the organizational culture that, via the creation, assimilation, and application of market knowledge on customer wants and preferences, most effectively and efficiently generates greater customer value.
+In 10 ht of this, we define MO in this study as the organizational culture that, via the creation, assimilation, and application of market knowledge on customer wants and preferences, 10 st effectively and efficiently generates greater customer value.
 Additionally, GMO researchers have long examined the effects of MO (Table 2).
 We divided the MO effects in this study into several categories, such as those related to corporate performance, customers, innovation, and employees.
 We also included one-fifth of the categories that were found to have environmental consequences, as Chen and Green et al.t al. (2015) also advised.

-This hypothesis is founded on the notion of legitimacy, which places particular emphasis on developing the capacity to adopt environmental practices to achieve environmental goals in order to gain a competitive advantage in the face of natural environmental limits (BalsandTate, 2018).
+This hypothesis is founded on the notion of legitimacy, which places particular empl24s on developing the capacity to adopt environmental practices to achieve environmental goals in order to gain a competitive advantage in the face of nat[5] environmental limits (BalsandTate, 2018).
 Environmental performance increases as a result of green market orientation [2]

 H1.
-Green market orientation is positively associated with environmental performance in terms of customer satisfaction, employee retention, employee happiness, and image when they use a green marketing strategy [12].
+Green market orientation is positively associated with environmental performance enterprises in Europe.
+According to research conducted in Ghana by Amegbe et al., SMEs can perform better in terms of customer satisfaction, employee retention, employee happiness, and image when they use a green marketing strategy [12].
 Thus, a company's business performance increases with its level of green marketing focus.
-On the basis of the above claims, a second theory is put forth [2] H2.
-Green Market Orientation practices are positively associated with operating green economic performance
+On the basis of the above claims, a second theory is put forth [2]